GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 For a sanity check, it turns out [others](https://www.salsify.com/blog/engineering/ruby-scalable-offline-sort) were having issues with the priority queue in this gem as well.

 Next, I went to the code to look at the data structures and algorithms used to see if there were any obvious disadvantages for runtimes.
 Simply looking at the code showed the priority queue container utilized a heap.
 Using a binary heap is a common, and agreed to be a generally optimized implementation.
 A heap is a specialized data structure that satisfies the heap property.
-For a max heap, the value of the parent node P is either greater than or equal to the value of the child nodes:
+For a max heap, the value of the parent node is either greater than or equal to the value of the child nodes.

 ![heap](/assets/images/heap2.png "Center"){: .center-image}

+Note that a heap is not a binary search tree (BST).
+A binary search tree has a more specific ordering property, where all left descendents must be less than or equal to all right descendents.

 We can summarize some of the most commonly known implementations with the following analysis, where **M** is the max element, and **N** is the number of elements in the queue.